Kikobeats/js-mythbusters/README.md

 ## Use Math native methods

-No matter how optimizar your JavaScript code is, it will never be faster tahn the native methods provided by the JavaScript Engine.
+No matter how optimize your JavaScript code is, it will never be faster tahn the native methods provided by the JavaScript Engine.

 The reason for this is simple: the native parts of JavaScript are all writen in a lower-level language such as C++.
 That means these methods are compiled down to machine code as part of the browser and therefore don't have the same limitations as your code.